Starting with spreadsheets

 - any combination of the above.

-When editing formula directly in the cell, Excel automatically highlights referenced cells visible on screen:
+When editing formulas directly in the cell, Excel automatically highlights referenced cells visible on screen:

 Here, we were referring to the values in cells in column B and performing different mathematical operations on them with normal or relative references.

-If we copy or drag the formulas containing relative references, for example, if we copy formulas from column C to column D, cells referred will also move.
+If we copy or drag the formulas containing relative references, for example, if we copy formulas from column C to column D, the cells referred to will also move.

 If we want to avoid that, we can use locked or absolute references.
-That type of reference, in addition to column and row address, aslo contains dollar [$] signs.
+That type of reference, in addition to column and row addresses, also contains dollar signs $:

-Even if we now drag that formula down, we will be still referring to cell B8 in all of the new formulas:
+Even if we now drag that formula down, we will still refer to cell B8 in all of the new formulas:

-We are also able to lock only the column we are referring to by placing dollar sign in from of a column reference, but not row reference, i.e. if we write $B8.
-This works the other way too, i.e. we can write B$8.
+We are also able to lock only the column we are referring to by placing a dollar sign in front of a column reference but not a row reference, i.e., if we write $B8.
+This works the other way too, i.e., we can write B$8.

-Dollar sign has no effect on calculations themselves, and absolute references are in principle only useful if we are copying or dragging formulas and want to ensure that the same cell/column/row is always referenced.
+The dollar sign has no effect on calculations themselves, and absolute references are in principle only useful if we are copying or dragging formulas and want to ensure that the same cell, column, or row is always referenced.

 How to use functions in Excel?

-Alternatively, if you insert the function by typing its name in the cell directly, you also get some help from Excel:
+Alternatively, if you insert the function by directly typing its name in the cell, you also get some help from Excel:

 Here you can see that, in this example of the SUM function:

-- different numbers you are aggregating should be separated by semicolon [;].
+- depending on your location, the different numbers you are aggregating should be separated by a colon , or a semicolon ;.

 In functions, you can also: